Water and food – Africa in a global context

 Understanding water and food in Africa in a historic and comparative context may thus enable new insights into the evolution of food systems from the early humans to today challenges in the global world.
 Different food systems in varying and changing ecosystems from deserts to tropical rainforests have enabled certain adaptations and technological innovations at different points in history.
 These non-reductionist utilisations but adaptive innovations and developments have been integral to specific societal organisations, but these social structures have also taken different forms in different ecological zones based on the same food production.
 Moreover, for millennia African food production has been interlinked with the wider world and many of today’s species and staples are not indigenous.
 A comparative focus on water and food systems is therefore also an approach to understanding global processes with continuity today on different but highly relevant premises for Africa’s future and food production.
 Water and food in Africa in a comparative perspective is therefore a key to understanding local and global processes of food production in history.

-This project will project will result in an edited volume by Terje Tvedt & Terje Oestigaard in the series A History of Water, published by I.B.
+This project resulted in an edited volume by Terje Tvedt & Terje Oestigaard in the series A History of Water, published by I.B.
 Tauris in 2015.